10 Misconceptions and Truths About Botulinum Toxin A

 10 Common Misconceptions About Botulinum Toxin Injections

-Misconception #1: Botulinum toxin makes you look unnatural.
+#1: Botulinum toxin makes you look unnatural

 An unnatural look only results if you are the unfortunate recipient of an overdose or incorrectly placed injections.
 For these reasons, your Botulinum toxin injector must accurately calculate the dosage required and perform the treatment carefully.
 With anti-wrinkle injections, less is often more.

-Misconception #2: Botulinum toxin injections are painful.
+#2: Botulinum toxin injections are painful

 For botulinum toxin newbies, injections may seem as terrifying as an invasive facial cosmetic surgery.
 Unless you have trypanophobia (an extreme fear of needles), you needn’t worry about experiencing unmanageable levels of discomfort.
-Additionally, the prior application of topical anaesthetic can make botulinum toxin injections virtually pain-free.
+Additionally, the prior application of topical anesthetic can make botulinum toxin injections virtually pain-free.

 One man’s poison is another man’s cure.
 It is essential to understand that botulinum toxin is a neurotoxin produced by organisms.
 When administered in an appropriate amount, it relaxes tensed muscles - the main cause of undesirable facial wrinkles.

 Some people fear that injecting botulinum toxin impedes facial movement and leaves them with a ‘poker face’.
 But as explained in misconception #3, botulinum toxin simply relaxes over-tensed muscles and prevents the development of deep furrows.
-In the hands of a skilful injector, you will be able to animate normally.
+In the hands of a skillful injector, you will be able to animate normally.